You can link to an external resource which has a URL.

 https://www.example.com

-You must include the https:// at the start of the URL
+You must include the https:// at the start of the URL, unless you are using a custom application.

 Custom Applications